Why is this important?

 - interest paid on savings in most bank and building society accounts, and paid by local authorities, and from UK companies and UK government stocks (gilts).
-This has tax deducted at source, before the interest is paid to you the account holder.
+This has tax deducted at source, before the interest is paid to you.
 If you are a non-taxpayer, you can arrange to have the interest paid in full.
 You should obtain a form from the bank or building society in order to do this.
-More information about tax on bank and building society accounts is available at www.hmrc.gov.uk.
+More information about tax on bank and building society accounts is available at www.hmrc.gov.uk

 - interest and dividends from UK unit trusts

 - dividends paid on shares.
-For more information about taxation of dividends, see GOV.UK website at www.gov.uk.
+For more information about taxation of share dividends, see the GOV.UK website at www.gov.uk.

 Other types of income which are taxable